KCErb/hello-ruboto/training/basics/actionbar/other-features.md

 The last thing to note here is that the action bar is now covering up the content.
 That seems like a bad idea.

-Two most ways to fix this are:
+Two most commonly used ways to fix this are:

 1. Make your action bar transparent. `Color.argb(128, 0, 0, 0)`.
 I'll let you play with this one.
 (Be sure to look it up in the documentation!)